Houston Union Lawyers Aggressively Protecting the Rights of Union Members

 Texas is a right-to-work state.
 As such, in the state of Texas, employees cannot be discriminated against (in other words, subjected to an adverse employment action) on the basis of their membership or participation in union activities.
 Though the law is relatively straightforward, its protections apply to a surprising breadth of activity and as such, many employers (and employees) fail to recognize whether and when discrimination has actually occurred.

-Here at Berg Plummer Johnson & Raval, LLP, our Houston union lawyers have decades of experience litigating employment law cases involving union participation (and non-participation) and discrimination and adverse actions take on such basis.
+Here at Berg Plummer Johnson & Raval, LLP, our Houston union lawyers have decades of experience litigating employment law cases involving union participation (and non-participation) and discrimination or adverse actions take on such basis.
 Given our track record of success in this area, our attorneys are well-positioned to assess the discrimination claims at-issue and develop a winning litigation strategy.

 In Texas, employees are not to be denied employment on the basis of their membership or participation in a union.
 This applies to non-participation, as well.
 For example, a business may not refuse to hire a person who is not a member of a union — though there may be legitimate concerns about hiring non-union employees in some cases (i.e., concerns about how the relationship with union member employees will be influenced or affected by the hiring), taking membership status into account when hiring is illegal and can expose the employer to civil liability.